Traditional Workers' Compensation Laws Are Changing

-Workers' compensation laws ensure that an employee who is injured as a result of an accident on the job or who contracts a disease as a result of performing his or her job will receive compensation and medical benefits.
+Workers' compensation laws ensure that an employee who is injured as a result of an accident on the job or who contracts a disease as a result of performing their job will receive compensation and medical benefits.
 This ensures that the needs of an injured or ill employee will be met.

 Every state requires that employers purchase workers' compensation insurance to ensure that employees, who are affected by illness or injury, and their dependents, are protected against significant hardships in case of injury, illness, or death.

-In addition to paying medical expenses, workers' compensation has traditionally also supplied disability payments to the injured employee while he was unable to work.
+In addition to paying medical expenses, workers' compensation has traditionally supplied disability payments to the injured employee while they were unable to work.
 This most frequently covered up to two-thirds of a worker's normal compensation.

 Workers' compensation is provided regardless of who was at fault in an injury.
-Even if the injury occurred as a result of the worker's own actions, he or she is covered.
+Even if the injury occurred as a result of the worker's own actions, they are covered.

 Workers' compensation was created to protect both the employer and the employee from the costs and hardships of employee injury and illness.
 The employee receives compensation and medical benefits.
 In turn, the employee signs off on the right to sue the employer.

 The employer benefits from immunity from lawsuits, for the most part.
 This "compact" has been the basis for the provision of workers' compensation since the dawn of the Industrial Age, according to Michael Grabell, of "ProPublica," and Howard Berkes, of "NPR" in "The Demolition of Workers' Comp."

 These authors studied the current situation with workers' compensation and found that it is difficult for employees to collect money to cover the treatments recommended by their doctors.
 The amount of money received, in many cases, does not cover any living expenses in addition to medical expenses.

 The original intent of the workers' compensation was to cover both.
 Grabell and Berkes state: